VidunderGunder/mouke/_posts/human-collab.md

 ---

-In the squawks of our haute hatters, "True style isn't just about how you fly, it's about how you're captured in flight."
+In the squawks of our haute collabers, "True style isn't just about how you fly, it's about how you're captured in flight."
 Mouke couldn't agree more.
 Now that's fashion with a bird's-eye view.

 ---